Christabel Pankhurst: Early life

-Christabel Pankhurst was born on 22 September 1880 in Manchester, England.
-She was the daughter of women's suffrage movement leader Emmeline Pankhurst and radical socialist Richard Pankhurst, and sister to Sylvia and Adela Pankhurst.
+Christabel Pankhurst was born on 22 September 1880 in Trafford, Manchester, England.
+She was the daughter of women's suffrage movement leader Emmeline Pankhurst and radical socialist barrister Richard Pankhurst, and sister to Sylvia Pankhurst and Adela Pankhurst.
 Her father was a barrister and her mother owned a small shop.
 Christabel assisted her mother, who worked as the Registrar of Births and Deaths in Manchester.
 Despite financial struggles, her family had always been encouraged by their firm belief in their devotion to causes rather than comforts.
+As a child, Christabel said: "how long you women have been trying for the vote.
+For my part, I mean to get it."

 Nancy Ellen Rupprecht wrote, "She was almost a textbook illustration of the first child born to a middle-class family.
 In childhood as well as adulthood, she was beautiful, intelligent, graceful, confident, charming, and charismatic."
 Christabel enjoyed a special relationship with both her mother and father, who had named her after "Christabel", the poem by Samuel Taylor Coleridge ("The lovely lady Christabel / Whom her father loves so well").
 Her mother's death in 1928 had a devastating impact on Christabel.

 Education

 Pankhurst learned to read at her home on her own before she went to school.
 She and her two sisters attended Manchester High School for Girls.
-She obtained a law degree from the University of Manchester, and received honours on her LL.B. exam but, as a woman, was not permitted to practise law.
-Later Pankhurst moved to Geneva to live with a family friend, but, when her father died in 1898, returned home to help her mother raise the rest of the children.
+She obtained a law degree from the University of Manchester, and received honours on her LL.B. exam but, as a woman, was not permitted to join an Inn and practise law.

+Pankhurst moved to Geneva to live with a family friend, but, when her father died in 1898, returned home to help her mother raise the rest of the children.

+Pankhurst and her mother were members of the Labour Party.

 Activism

 Suffrage

+Pankhurst was a founder member of the Women's Social and Political Union (WSPU) with her mother on 10 October 1903.
+The WSPU aimed to campaign for the parliamentary vote for women on the same terms as it was given to men.